 |* = examination subject|

-FETAC (The Further Education and Training Awards Council) was established in 2001 under the Qualifications (Education and Training) Act, 1999 and replaced previous awarding bodies.
+QQI (Quality and Qualifications Ireland) was established in 2001 (then as FETAC) under the Qualifications (Education and Training) Act, 1999 and replaced previous awarding bodies.
 It is the single, national awarding body for the further education sector in Ireland and is now responsible for making awards that were previously made by Cert.